Organ Sonatas (Bach): III. Allegro

 The development section (bars 73–119) is formed of four parts.
 In the first tersely scored part, bars 73–89, the first subject is heard modulating through different minor keys with an almost constant stream of semiquavers running through the three parts.

-Although the chief motif in the fugue subject is unaltered, the semiquaver counter-subject is freely modified.
+Although the chief motif in the fugue subject is unaltered, the semiquaver countersubject is freely modified.
 The fugue subject is heard first in the upper keyboard, then in the lower keyboard, and finally in the pedal in bar 79.
 Without a break in bar 81 the pedal repeats the chief motif off the beat, followed by entries in the upper manual and then lower manual.
-The latter is accompanied by an angular version of the semiquaver counter-subject in the pedal which leads on to a further statement of the head motif.
-In bars 89–97 the first fugue subject and modified counter-subject are heard in the two upper voices in the key of D minor.
+The latter is accompanied by an angular version of the semiquaver countersubject in the pedal which leads on to a further statement of the head motif.
+In bars 89–97 the first fugue subject and modified countersubject are heard in the two upper voices in the key of D minor.
 In bars 97–111, there is another episode with the pedal playing three statements of the chief motif below semiquavers in the upper parts which culminate in six bars of imitative broken chords:

 These lead seamlessly into the fourth part, bars 111–119, a 7 bar reprise of the first fugue subject (starting in the last three bars above) in the subdominant key of F major, which concludes the development section.

 As Williams (2003) comments, the movement's "lively continuity is aided throughout by the tied notes and suspensions typical of the first subject [...] in all three parts."